-5.3 Seminar Schedule
+5.4 Weekly Seminar Schedule

-The focus of the weekly seminars is to teach the students engineering analysis and design tools, namely: SEEP-W and SLOPE-W. These programs greatly enhance the analysis and design capabilities for complex problems.
-Students of the same lab group will collaborate in building computer models for the assigned problems, discussions and submit a report electronically on the course website dropbox, due within 7 days of conducting each assignment, for marking; late submissions will have a 1% penalty per hour (i.e. if you submit 12 hours late the grade will be multiplied by 0.88).
-The other main activity during the weekly seminars include tutorials in preparation for the term tests and the final exam.
+Students will form groups of three and collaborate in learning two engineering analysis and design software tools, namely: SEEP-W and SLOPE-W. The SEEP-W and SLOPE-W software programs greatly enhance the analysis and design capabilities for complex geotechnical engineering problems.
+Students of the same lab group will collaborate in building computer models for the assigned problems, discussions and submit a report electronically on CourseLink.
+The SEEP-W report is due Sunday October 16th and the SLOPE-W report due Sunday November 20 by midnight for marking.
+Each of the software lab reports for SEEP-W and SLOPE-W are worth 10% for a total contribution of 20% towards the final grade.
+However, late submissions will have a 1% penalty per hour (i.e. if you submit 12 hours late the grade will be multiplied by 0.88).
+The other main activity during the weekly seminars include tutorials in preparation for the bi-weekly lecture quizzes and the final exam.